Fer-Bonilla/Udacity-Data-Engineering-capstone-project/README.md

 # Udacity Data Engineering capstone project

-This repository is for the fifth Data Engineering Nanodegree project from Udacity.
-This project implements a ETL Data pipeline using Apache Airflow, AWS S3 Bucket and Amazon Redshift.
+This project defines the pipeline to load historical data of Bitcoin and Ethereum blockchains and create a Data Lake.
+The process includes data formatting, cleaning, and transformation.

 Project sections: